spark-mv/cdn/install.md

 # 5. Handling content protection

-In case your video URLs use content protection scheme, Hola servers will not be able to download videos.
+In case your video URLs use content protection scheme, HolaCDN servers will not be able to download videos.
 There are a few ways of dealing with content protection:

 ## 5.1 Whitelisting HolaCDN servers